FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 We are now ready to use the database.

-We could use the database directly from our JavaScript code with the [official MongoDb Node.js driver](https://mongodb.github.io/node-mongodb-native/) library, but it is quite cumbersome to use.
-We will instead use the [Mongoose](http://mongoosejs.com/index.html) library that offers a higher level API.
+We could use the database directly from our JavaScript code with the [official MongoDB Node.js driver](https://mongodb.github.io/node-mongodb-native/) library, but it is quite cumbersome to use.
+We will instead use the [Mongoose](http://mongoosejs.com/index.html) library that offers a higher-level API.

 Mongoose could be described as an <i>object document mapper</i> (ODM), and saving JavaScript objects as Mongo documents is straightforward with this library.